Lahinch Trad Festival

 Lahinch Festival is set against the stunning backdrop of the wild Atlantic ocean and celebrates local fiddler Susan O’ Sullivan.

-Explore our site to find the latest updates and links to book your Masterclass, concert or accommodation.
+Explore our site to find the latest updates and links to all events and accommodation.

 Bígí Linn!